-3.2.
-Experimental condition
+3.2 Experimental Condition

 We used a transistor model developed so that the current characteristics are compatible with the prediction in ITRS 2005 roadmap [10].
 Clock skew for the fall clock edge is evaluated in Monte Carlo manner.
 We prepared 300 sets of manufacturing variability information according to the assumed variability model below.
-A clock signal with 30ps transition time is given to the source of clock distribution network.
-Manufacturing variability of interconnects is not considered.
+A clock signal with 30 ps transition time is given to the source of clock distribution network.
+Manufacturing variability of interconnects is not considered, because the variability of transistor is more significant than that of wire [6].

-This analysis assumes that the variability of threshold voltage V{th} consists of random and spatially-correlated components.
+As a representative variation source of transistors, we focus and fluctuate threshold voltage V{th}.
+Other variations are not considered in this paper.
+We assume that V{th} variation consists of random and spatially-correlated components.
 The random component is size dependent [11]; the variability is significant in a small transistor and it becomes less significant as the size increases.
-In this analysis, we build a large driver by connecting a number of small unit drivers in parallel, because each small unit driver has an independent random value and it cancels each other in the case of building a large driver.
-We assumed that the spatially-correlated component has the correlation coefficient expressed as $f(x) = e^{-2x}$, where x [mm] is the distance of two devices [6].
-For the small unit driver, the total standard deviation of these components is 25mV, which is considered to be appropriate in 90nm technology [6], and these variances are the same value.
+In this analysis, to reproduce size dependent random component, we build a large driver by connecting a number of small unit drivers in parallel, because each small unit driver has an independent random value and it cancels each other in the case of building a large driver.
+We assumed that the spatially-correlated component has the correlation coefficient expressed as f(x) = e^{-2x} , where x [mm] is the distance of two devices [6].
+For the small unit driver, the total standard deviation of these components is 25 mV, which is considered to be appropriate in 90 nm technology [6], and these variances are the same value.